PaulCaruana/SiteMinderCodingChalledge/README.md

 # hello-fastify
-A Fastify "hello world" template, with tests
+A Fastify "hello world" template, with testsjojoi